KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 pre-commit validate-config
 ```

-**Note this is a good time to committ for safety sake as pre-commit hooks may impact the functionality of committing until resolved**
+**Note this is a good time to commit for safety sake as pre-commit hooks may impact the functionality of committing until resolved**
 **only for a demo project, otherwise we would actually want to move this to the top of the development process for enterprise workflows**

 #### 10.3 Install Pre-commit Hooks